Kristina01111000/Drws_site/README.md

 Take a screen shot of the videos for the gallery wall Learning program will not be free anymore, only the first lesson, need to make lots of little changes to the site 30 day challenge is still free
-Keep stuff on the higher tier only on patreon, but have links to it how to organize the videos on patreon also? fix the form so people get added to constnat contact
+Keep stuff on the patreon, but have links to it how to organize the videos on patreon also? fix the form so people get added to constnat contact -> talk to peepso support

 Ask if he still wants quizzes on the site anyone can join, but ot get access to more they need to join patreon